erthward/phen_asynch/README.md

 5. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_SHAP_job.sh` to convert output CSVs of global SHAP values to GeoTIFFs.
 6. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_err_job.sh` to convert output CSVs of global RF prediction errors to GeoTIFFs.
 7. *On laptop*, run `asynch/anal/drivers/summ_results/tabulate_model_summaries.py` to combine all permuation-based and SHAP-based importance values and model $R^2$s and MSEs into a single output table, for supplmental materials.
-8. *On laptop*, run `asynch/anal/drivers/make_figs/make_asynch_viz_and_analysis_maps.py` 3 times, once each with a different command line arg ('main', 'asynch_supps', 'error_supp', 'predom_supp'), to produce the main RF-summary fig (Fig. XXX, which maps predominance for the two top-importance covariates, ppt.asy and tmp.min.asy) and the supplementary figs presenting all asynchrony maps (Figs. SXXX-SXXX), the RF error map (Fig. SXXX), and the RF summary map showing all predominant covariates (Fig. SXXX).
+8. *On laptop*, run `asynch/anal/drivers/make_figs/make_all_asynch_analysis_figs.sh` to produce the main asynch figure (global map, as well as map summarizing the predominance of the two top-importance covariates), as well as the supplemental figures showing the random forest error map and the map of SHAP-value predominance across all random forest covariates.

 ### run climate-distance analysis: